LarryTheFatCat/BasicLoginSystem/readme.md

 # Requirements

 - Java 15
-- Swing isn't hard to understand, I would just recommend using JavaFX, a lot easier and more fun then Swing.
+- Swing isn't hard to understand, I would just recommend using JavaFX, a lot easier and more fun than Swing.

 # Updates long ago.